0

 • A Complete Treatise of Mines Etc – Henry Manningham – First Edition 1756

-An extremely rare works from a period when mining expertise was as much a military endeavour as for the extraction of resources.
+An extremely rare work from a period when mining expertise was as much a military endeavour as for the extraction of resources.

 Lengthy title continues … extracted from the Memoires d’Artilliere.
 To which is prefixed, by way of Introduction, Professor Belidor’s Dissertation on the Force and Physical Effects of Gunpowder.
 Illustrated by a Variety of Copper Plates.

-A first edition of this work translated and compiled by mining engineer Henry Manningham.
+A first English language edition of this work translated and compiled by mining engineer Henry Manningham.
 The original French by P Surirey de Saint Remy (1660-1716).
 Benard Forest de Belidor (1698-1761) was a hydraulics and ballistics expert.
 Born into a military family he later became Professor of Artillery at Aisne.
 He became an early expert on the calculus and its use in solving technical problems.

 Published by Millar, the Strand, London 1756.
 Octavo, xxix,168 pages with 21 folding copper engraved plates, elaborate engraved vignette on Dedication.
 Ex John Crerar Library with the odd stamp, later half leather binding somewhat worn, top edge gilt.
-Lightly toned, still a very worthy copy of a very scarce item.
+Toned and pages a bit brittle still a useful copy of an extremely scarce item.

-Early Mining Explained and the Use of Gunpowder Carefully Explained.
+Early Mining and the Use of Gunpowder Carefully Explained.

 Loading Updating cart…